 Getting your customers to emotionally connect with your brand is the only thing that keeps them not to run away to your competition.
 That's why thinking about what emotions you would like to trigger in your customer's heart is what defines your brand.

-We came back to this important question, that sums up the first three steps.
-When you defined your mission you thought about the moment that you've decided to start your business.
+We came back to this important question that sums up the first three steps.
+When you defined your mission, you thought about the moment that you've decided to start your business.
 Now you should think about how would the world look like if everything works as you planned.
+Have in mind sustainability.

 Congrats!
 You just created your mission and vision statement.
 If you want to see the whole picture and analyse the process you can download the example.